-About Taj Mahal Diamond
+About the Taj Mahal Diamond

-The Taj Mahal Diamond is a gold and ruby pendant by Cartier, circa 1627 – 28, which was a present from Richard Burton to his wife, Elizabeth Taylor on her 40 th birthday in 1972.
+The Taj Mahal Diamond is a gold and ruby pendant by Cartier, circa 1627 – 28, which was a present from Richard Burton to his wife, Elizabeth Taylor on her 40th birthday in 1972.
 The diamond has an inscription of the name of Nur Jahan, who was the wife of the Mughal Emperor Shah Jahangir.

 Origin and History of the Taj Mahal Diamond

-The Taj Mahal Diamond traces its roots back to the 17 th century.
-The heart-shaped, table-cut, diamond features inscriptions in both Persian and Arabic languages, clearly suggesting the possible origin of the diamond.
+The Taj Mahal Diamond traces its roots back to the 17th century.
+The heart-shaped, table-cut diamond features inscriptions in both Persian and Arabic languages, clearly suggesting the possible origin of the diamond.

-As we’ve already mentioned, Empress Nur Jahan was the original owner of this diamond and jade pendant.
+As already mentioned, Empress Nur Jahan was the original owner of this diamond and jade pendant.
 Her name has been immortalized in an inscription that reads "Nur Jahan Begum Padshah; 23; 1037."
 The English translation of the inscription is Nur Jahan, Lady of the Padshah; 23; 1037.
 After she married Jahangir Shah in 1611, the emperor commissioned his most skillful artisans to design the iconic gemstone.
-And after months of rigorous design work, the pendant was finally inscribed with Nur Jahan’s name.
+After months of rigorous design work, the pendant was finally inscribed with Nur Jahan’s name.

-Much as he ruled with an iron fist, the death of Mumtaz Mahal left Shah Jahan devastated.
-It’s reported that he ate no food for eight days and mourned his wife for a year.
-He then decided to commission the Taj Mahal mausoleum, a structure whose construction had been ongoing for over 20 years, in memory of his wife.
-It was after the commissioning of the mausoleum that the diamond, formerly known as The Nur Jahan Diamond, was officially christened the Taj Mahal Diamond.
+Much as he ruled dictatorially, the death of Mumtaz Mahal left Shah Jahan devastated.
+It is reported that he ate no food for eight days and mourned his wife for a year.
+He then decided to commission the Taj Mahal mausoleum, a structure whose construction had been ongoing for over 20 years, in the memory of his wife.
+In what followed, the diamond, formerly known as The Nur Jahan Diamond, was officially christened the Taj Mahal Diamond.

 Characteristics of the Taj Mahal Diamond